collectiveacuity/pocketLab/REFERENCE.rst

 ^^^^^^^

--s, --set  save current instructions in project configurations -t=TAG, --tag=TAG  add a TAG to an object
+-s, --set  save current instructions in project configurations -t TAG, --tag=TAG  add a TAG to an object
 -q, --quiet  quiet the stdout from command processes -l, --log  enabling of logging of stdout from container --username=USERNAME  add a USERNAME to a resource request